Back to Blog

-Back in 2016 we borrowed a space in the Oracle Shopping Centre, Reading to run a PopUp Business School.
+Back in 2016, we borrowed a space in the Oracle Shopping Centre, Reading to run a Rebel Business School.
 We borrowed the old Waterstones unit at the end of the main shopping centre.
 It was a HUGE unit and even with an event of 80+ people and setting up shops we probably only used about 40% of the space; maybe less!

-About a month later I got a nasty shock through my letter box!
-It was a letter from the local council asking for the rates on the unit and that total £20,000 a month!
-They sent me a bill for 3 months in total which was £60,000!
+About a month later I got a nasty shock through my letterbox!
+It was a letter from the local council asking for the rates on the unit, and they were £20,000 a month!
+They sent me a bill for 3 months in total, which was £60,000!
 I had only been there 2 weeks!

-This one point is actually one of the major reasons we have our headline sponsor for PopUp because the company they used to use that did something similar ish to us went out of business because they could not pay a rates bill that was levied against them!
+This one point is actually one of the major reasons we have our headline sponsor for Rebel because the company they used to use that did something similar-ish to us went out of business because they could not pay a rates bill that was levied against them!

 There are lots of creative rates mitigation strategies that you can use but here are three to get your brain thinking:

 These things can take a long long time to organise so you need to start early.
-I remember one shop unit we were taking on the council couldn't even find on their books and it was iff the shop didn't exist!
+I remember one shop unit we were taking on where the council couldn't even find it on their books and it was as if the shop didn't exist!
 That took a while to sort out.

 Take notes of the different empty buildings, mark them on a map, find any landlord details or rental boards and capture the details, take photos and make notes as you go round.
 This is going to help you as you start to try and find the landlord.

-Look for specific spaces you would want to use and that you can see you vision coming to life in.
+Look for specific spaces you would want to use and that you can see your vision coming to life in.

-As you look around thing through and make notes on the following points:
+As you look around, think through and make notes on the following points:

 This not a time to be shy; this is a time to pluck up your courage and approach them and get them talking.
 More on that next.